Saturday, January 31, 2026

 Behind the Scenes

-Here is the behind the scenes of component 3.
-This was made by Tisha, Kimora and I (Cassie).
+Here is the behind the scenes of component 3 that show the process of our production.
+This was made by Tisha, Kimora, Kellie and I (Cassie).

 Working on the behinds the scenes part of my project allowed me to see the whole production process.
 In past projects, I’ve always been the main actor, so it was a new experience to be apart of the filming crew.
 My role is I usually gave insights to the camera man, took behind the scenes pictures, took pictures for our artist’s instagram, and acted as background or secondary actors.
 The main problem when creating this blog post was the random scenes Kellie and Karl filmed, as they couldn’t really take too many BTS-esque pictures.
 We also simply did not really put too much effort into those spontaneous scenes, so we couldn’t really explain the process behind it.
 The solution we thought off was using phone accessories and equipment such as octobuddies (suction tool that allows phones to be stuck onto a surface), tripods, pop sockets, etc. This allows Kellie and Karl to film from afar without them actually holding the phone, making it look like we have a camera man, and allowing them to document their process.
 Next time, I would ask Kellie and Karl to ask someone around them to assist them in taking at least a few of their shots, so there is at least a larger variety of footage and there would be more behind the scenes pictures.